 Get Your Guide – Get Your Guide helps you to find top-rated activities and day tours in worldwide destinations including San Francisco.
 Choose from a Golden Gate Bay cruise, an ultimate San Francisco electric bike tour, or Alcatraz tickets and Chinatown walking tour.
 There are several to choose from including a Lake Tahoe 3-day camping tour, a trip to Muir Woods, the Giant Redwoods and the town of Sausalito.
 It’s really simple to use.
 Just check the reviews, price and availability then book online.

 Viator – Viator is similar to Get Your Guide.
 They are an American company and a tour platform with more than 345,000 tours and worldwide activities.
 Choose from an Alcatraz Island and San Francisco grand city tour, a Big Bus San Francisco hop-on hop-off open top tour, or a sunset catamaran cruise on San Francisco Bay.
+They also include a San Francisco CityPASS from $75.00.
 Read my Viator review or click the link below for all their tours.